 Sauteed asparagus

 Sauteed asparagus is another easy way to cook asparagus.
 You will need a little bit of butter or olive oil, salt, and pepper.
+When sauteing asparagus, it’s easier to saute asparagus when it’s cut into bite-sized pieces instead of long spears.

-Heat the butter or oil over medium heat in a large skillet, add the asparagus and toss it around in the pan for about 4 minutes until it starts to become tender.
+Heat the butter or oil over medium heat in a large skillet, add the asparagus and toss it around in the pan for about 4 minutes until it starts to become crisp tender.

 Once the asparagus is cooked, you can serve it as is or add some lemon juice or soy sauce for more flavor.
+You can also sautee asparagus and add it to dishes such as omelettes, frittatas, salad, risoto, pasta and more, see the recipes below.

 There really is no difference between thin or thicker asparagus spears when it comes to flavor.
 The difference, other than the size is the texture.
-Thin asparagus spears tend to be tough and the thicker spears are more tender.
+Thin asparagus spears tend to be tough and the ticker spears are more tender.

 You don't really need to soak asparagus before cooking it.
 A simple rinse under water should be enough to get the grit off of the asparagus.